 Plugins and browsers will only protect the traffic going through your browser.
 Some people will see this as a benefit.
-After all, using a VPN does add some small amount of lag to your internet traffic – which we will address in a moment.
+After all, using a VPN adds some lag to your internet traffic – which we will address in a moment.
 Therefore, you might wish to avoid using a VPN when watching movies or downloading big files – even when gaming!

 But remember that you can always stop using a VPN when you don’t need it, usually as easy as closing the app or clicking a big cross button!
 At least this way, you can choose when to use it!

 Think that none of the data you send out of your browser is of interest or importance to hackers.
 Think again!

 Even by looking at seemingly innocuous data, a hacker can work out the times of day you are most likely to be home and use this information to break into your home.
 Then there are the countless apps on your computer to consider transmitting private and sensitive data at all times.

 Think about tools like Dropbox or Google Photos that store backups of all your photos.
 Think about the high-profile cases of celebrities hacking their accounts on these services!